keldenl/Porfolio/_posts/2018-09-07-Japanese Translator.md

 role: Front-end Developer (Web App)
 ---

-Japanese Translator takes English words and translates it to Japanese.
-The translator can also read aloud the translated Japanese.
+Japanese Translator takes English words, translates it to Japanese and reads aloud the translated Japanese IN MY VOICE!!

 <br>
 **The Process**

-My brother and I,
+*Developing...*

 <br>
 *Please leave your questions or feedback below!
 What do you think about Japanese Translator?*